huycans/huycans.github.io/README.md

 To statically export the site without deploying to github pages, delete or disable `.github/workflows/github-pages.yml` and run `npm run predeploy`.
 This generates a static export of the website as `personal-site/build/`.
 Copy this and self-host or deploy to a CDN.

-## Acknowledgements

-This repo is based on this: https://github.com/mldangelo/personal-site